-All other responses would be determined at the project level, each of which must make project-related findings to ensure that there are no impacts to geology/soils.
+All other responses are "no impact" or would be determined at the project level, each of which must make project-related findings to ensure that there are no impacts to geology/soils.

 2. Air Quality (TRPA Checklist Questions)

 Current and historic status of air quality standards can be found at the links below: